-We have a \$2.75 billion unsecured revolving credit facility initially priced at LIBOR plus 0.825% based on the Company's debt rating.
+We have a \$2.75 billion unsecured revolving credit facility priced at SOFR plus 0.925%, which is subject to adjustment based on the Company's debt ratings.
 The unsecured revolving credit facility matures in January 2025, but may be extended at our option, subject to the satisfaction of certain conditions, for two additional periods of six months each.
 The unsecured revolving credit facility also includes an accordion feature that permits us to increase our aggregate borrowing capacity thereunder to up to \$3.75 billion, subject to the satisfaction of certain conditions, including the receipt of additional commitments for such increase.

-Our unsecured credit facility imposed certain customary restrictions on us, including restrictions pertaining to: (i) liens; (ii) investments; (iii) the incurrence of additional indebtedness; (iv) mergers and dissolutions; (v) certain dividend, distribution and other payments; (vi) permitted businesses; (vii) transactions with affiliates; (viii) agreements limiting certain liens; and (ix) the maintenance of certain consolidated total leverage, secured debt leverage, unsecured debt leverage and fixed charge coverage ratios and minimum consolidated adjusted net worth, and contains customary events of default.
+Our unsecured revolving credit facility imposed certain customary restrictions on us, including restrictions pertaining to: (i) liens; (ii) investments; (iii) the incurrence of additional indebtedness; (iv) mergers and dissolutions; (v) certain dividend, distribution and other payments; (vi) permitted businesses; (vii) transactions with affiliates; (viii) agreements limiting certain liens; and (ix) the maintenance of certain consolidated total leverage, secured debt leverage, unsecured debt leverage and fixed charge coverage ratios and minimum consolidated adjusted net worth, and contains customary events of default.

-As of December 31, 2022, we had \$2.7 billion of undrawn capacity on our unsecured revolving credit facility with \$25.2 million borrowings outstanding and an additional \$15.4 million restricted to support outstanding letters of credit.
+As of December 31, 2023, we had \$2.7 billion of undrawn capacity on our unsecured revolving credit facility with \$14.0 million outstanding and an additional \$1.2 million restricted to support outstanding letters of credit.
 We limit our use of the unsecured revolving credit facility, to the extent necessary, to support our commercial paper program when commercial paper notes are outstanding.

-Our wholly owned subsidiary, Ventas Realty, Limited Partnership ("Ventas Realty"), may issue from time to time unsecured commercial paper notes up to a maximum aggregate amount outstanding at any time of \$1.0 billion.
+Our wholly-owned subsidiary, Ventas Realty, Limited Partnership ("Ventas Realty"), may issue from time to time unsecured commercial paper notes up to a maximum aggregate amount outstanding at any time of \$1.0 billion.
 The notes are sold under customary terms in the U.S. commercial paper note market and are ranked pari passu with all of Ventas Realty's other unsecured senior indebtedness.
-The notes are fully and unconditionally guaranteed by Ventas, Inc. As of December 31, 2022, we had \$403.0 million in borrowings outstanding under our commercial paper program.
+The notes are fully and unconditionally guaranteed by Ventas, Inc. As of December 31, 2023, we had no borrowings outstanding under our commercial paper program.

-In June 2022, we entered into a Credit and Guaranty Agreement (the "New Credit Agreement") with Ventas Realty, as borrower.
-The New Credit Agreement replaces Ventas Realty's previous \$200.0 million unsecured term loan priced at LIBOR plus 0.90% that matured in 2023 with a new \$500.0 million unsecured term loan that matures in 2027 and is initially priced at Term SOFR plus 0.95% based on Ventas Realty's debt ratings.
-The New Credit Agreement also includes an accordion feature that permits us to increase our aggregate borrowings thereunder to up to \$1.25 billion, subject to the satisfaction of certain conditions, including the receipt of additional commitments for such increase.
+Ventas Realty has a \$500.0 million unsecured term loan priced at Term SOFR plus 0.95%, which is subject to adjustment based on Ventas Realty's debt ratings.
+This term loan is fully and unconditionally guaranteed by Ventas, Inc. It matures in June 2027 and includes an accordion feature that permits Ventas Realty to increase the aggregate borrowings thereunder to up to \$1.25 billion, subject to the satisfaction of certain conditions, including the receipt of additional commitments for such increase.